1 day in Shenandoah National Park

 2-4pm: Drive the Skyline Road

-After finishing up the hike, drive about 20 minutes north to the xx entrance.
+After finishing up the hike, drive about 20 minutes north to the Thornton Gap entrance.
 This ranger station is the 1/4 marker of the national park, where the skyline road goes about 30 miles north and 80 miles south.
 I decided to drive north to the end of the park, and with limited time, this put me on a perfect triangle back to DC.

 There are vistas every few miles to stop at.
 So just enjoy the ride and the views.
 Most of the hiking trails in this area either follow the road or go out of the park, so I was glad to have gotten my hiking done earlier.
 Note that that Appalachian Trail follows the road through the whole park.
 I definitely saw someone doing the whole thing!